ws-garcia/VBA-Ray-Casting-Algorithm/README.md

 ## Description

 The ray casting algorithm is used to check if a given point lies inside a polygon.
 The majority of ray casting algorithm implementations use traditional methods to compute lines intersections.
-These approaches need logic to handle all the special case.
+These approaches need logic to handle all the specials cases.

 The solution presented here introduces the particularity that the intersections are calculated using [homogeneous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates).
 This feature allows the ray to be defined horizontally, vertically or in any direction on a given reference system, with slight modifications to the code of the proposed solution.